thomasebsmith/data-structures/README.md

 ## Project Status and Contributions
 If you have an ADT you would like to add, submit a pull request with a completed Markdown file for the data structure.
 See existing data structures for examples.

+## License
+The entire contents of this repository have been released into the public domain.
+See [here](./LICENSE) for complete license text.